moui72/ionRankGames/README.md

 # rankGames

 An app to make top game lists.
 Built using Typescript, Angular 2 and Ionic 2.
+Access the live app at [rankgames.ty-pe.com](http://rankgames.ty-pe.com)

 ## About
 This app is intended to help you build ranked lists of games from those in your collection